 Community Programs: Volunteers develop curriculum and lead participants in various Library programs.

-- 4 hour shift available on Thursday afternoons (1-5p).
-1 volunteer needed.
+- 4 hour shift available on Thursday afternoons (1pm-5pm).
+1 volunteer needed

 Social Media Ambassador: Support the Library by becoming a Social Media Ambassador.
 Help raise the awareness of APL on social media while raising our awareness of you--our best supporter!
 Sign up HERE.
 No minimum commitment or volunteer application required!

 Youth Services: Volunteers help our Teen and Youth Librarians with Library programs.
-Volunteers could be helping with program preparation (lots of craft cut outs!), taking tickets at the door, assisting youth in activities, creating book displays, shelving youth materials and helping keep the youth area tidy, and setting up/taking down at programs or even leading a program!
-This position does not include reading to children.
-Work is best suited for detail oriented individuals who enjoy working with kids of all ages.
-This position will include standing and bending for the duration of program; moving items up to 25ibs, and using program equipment with our without reasonable accommodation.
+Work is best suited for detail-oriented individuals who enjoy working with kids of all ages.
+This position will include standing and bending for the duration of the program; moving items up to 25lbs, and using program equipment with out without reasonable accommodation.
 Most positions require a weekly commitment for a minimum of three months.
-No opportunities at this time.

 - Fall 2017.
 We are on hiatus and will not be accepting youth volunteer applications in Fall 2017.